-For intending solicitors, this requires you to take the Diploma in Professional Legal Practice in Scotland or the Legal Practice Course in England.
+For intending solicitors, at present, this requires you to take the Diploma in Professional Legal Practice in Scotland or the Legal Practice Course in England.
 Entry onto both the Diploma in Scotland and the Legal Practice Course in England is competitive with places awarded on the basis of academic merit.
-Graduates of these courses then need to complete a two year traineeship/training contract with a law firm to complete their legal training.
+Graduates of these courses then need to complete a two-year traineeship/training contract with a law firm to complete their legal training.
 Applications are made directly to law firms and there's increasing competition for traineeship/training contract places each year.

-Students interested in becoming a Barrister in England must undertake the Bar Professional Training Course followed by a pupillage at a barristers chambers.
+Students interested in becoming a Barrister in England at present must undertake the Bar Professional Training Course followed by a pupillage at a barristers chambers.
 Entry to the Bar Professional Training Course is extremely competitive with students required to sit and pass the Bar Course Aptitude Test.
 Any students interested in the Bar in England should note that the Bar Standards Board requires you to hold a minimum of a 2:2 Honours classification in your law degree.

 Graduates wishing to join the Scottish Bar, as an advocate, have to do a one year Bar traineeship in a solicitors firm.
 This is followed by nine months ‘devilling’ (training) with an existing advocate.